 Operator: Good morning.
 My name is Carmen, and I will be your conference facilitator today.
 At this time, I would like to welcome everyone to the BlackRock Incorporated First Quarter 2014 Earnings Teleconference.
 Our host for today's call will be Chairman and Chief Executive Officer, Laurence D. Fink; Chief Financial Officer, Gary Shedlin; President, Robert S. Kapito; and General Counsel, Matthew Mallow.
 All lines have been placed on mute to prevent any background noise.
 After the speakers' remarks there will be a question-and-answer period.
 Thank you.

-Thank you.
 Mr. Mallow, you may begin your conference.

 Matthew J. Mallow - General Counsel: Thanks very much.
 Good morning, everyone.
-I'm Matt Mallow, the General Counsel of BlackRock.
-Before Larry and Gary make their remarks, let me point out, as I do in each of these calls, that during the course of this call, we may make a number of forward-looking statements.
+Before Larry, Gary, and Rob make their remarks, let me remind you that during the course of this call we may make a number of forward-looking statements.
 We call your attention to the fact that BlackRock's actual results will of course or may of course differ from these statements.

 As you know, BlackRock has filed reports with the SEC, which list some of the factors that may cause the results of BlackRock to differ materially from what we say today.
 As we usually warn you, BlackRock assumes no duty and does not undertake to update any forward-looking statements.